-- The material can produce chemical burns following direct contactwith the skin. - Skin contact is not thought to have harmful health effects, however the material may still produce health damage following entry through wounds, lesions or abrasions. - Open cuts, abraded or irritated skin should not be exposed to this material. - Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue. - Solution of material in moisture on the skin, or perspiration, may markedly increase skin corrosion and accelerate tissue destruction. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+The material can produce chemical burns following direct contactwith the skin.

+■ Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.

+■ Skin contact is not thought to produce harmful health effects (as classified using animal models).
+Systemic harm, however, has been identified following exposure of animals by at least one other route and the material may still produce health damage following entry through wounds, lesions or abrasions.

+• Open cuts, abraded or irritated skin should not be exposed to this material.

+• Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.

-INHAL FD
+INHALED

-- If inhaled, this material can irritate the throat andlungs of some persons. - Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled. - Corrosive acids can cause irritation of the respiratory tract, with coughing, choking and mucous membrane damage.
+The material can cause respiratory irritation in some persons.
+The body's response to such irritation can cause further lung damage.

+■ Corrosive acids can cause irritation of the respiratory tract, with coughing, choking and mucous membrane damage.
 There may be dizziness, headache, nausea and weakness.